OzFlux/OzFlux-footprint/README.md

 For a super explanation how to install python, git, and all necessary tools please refer to https://github.com/OzFlux/PyFluxPro by Peter Isaac

+How to use it.
+Just run python footprint_GUI.py in your FootPrint directory.
+Setup your own controlfile.
+For FootPrints you need the height of your measurements and an average height of the canopy.
+You also need to specify how large the area of the footprint may be and give the number of cells for your grid.
+The larger the size and the larger the cell number is the longer it takes to calculate the footprint.
+The size of the footprint area depends on the atmospheric conditions, at night times the footprint is generally larger than over the day when turbulence is well developed.
+For measurements of about 5 to 10 m above the displacement height a footprint area of 500 by 500 m2 is generally sufficient.
+However, test it on a small protion of your data set before you do long timeseries.
+Climatologies are done for either "daily", "monthly" and "yearly", additionally you can specify a single time or a time period setting Start- and End-time.
+Note: Do daily only on a short timeseries.
+It creates a file for every single day (365 per year).

+Please let me know of any problems you encounter.
+It works best for L3 netCDF files using the standard OzFlux names.